10 Study Tips for Visual Students

 - Make math tangible – Let kids see, touch and do when it comes to math.
-Use colorful tiles or chips so your child can practice working through math problems with manipulatives.
-It will help them ‘see’ and understand core concepts.
+Use colorful tiles or chips so your child can ‘see’ and understand core concepts before they practice computation.

 - Act it out – Some kids learn best by doing.
 When possible get away from the words and act out the information.
-This can be great way for kids to study history or telling a story.
-Acting out the concepts can add clarity and improve memory.
+Seeing the concepts 3-dimensionally can add clarity and improve memory.

-- Draw it out – Help your child learn to use graphic organizers.
-These are visual outlines and notes of what they’ve learned in class.
-Use these at home to help kids organize information and make memorizing easier.
+- Draw it out – Help your child learn to use mind maps.
+These are like visual outlines or notes and help visual kids organize information and make memorizing easier.